 Causes For Crooked Teeth

 Most of the time crooked teeth are from genetics, meaning that if your parents have crooked teeth then you are likely to suffer from crooked teeth as well.
-Crooked teeth also are caused by an injury to your face whether it is from sports, car accident or something related.
+Additionally, an injury to your face whether it is from sports, car accident or something related can also cause crooked teeth.
 Regardless of the cause, it is imperative to address your crooked teeth immediately to avoid further issues.

 Problems that crooked teeth can cause:

 Tooth Decay: Crooked teeth cause your teeth not to fit securing to your gums giving bacteria additional spaces to hide out and grow inside your mouth.
 Tooth decay will cause cavities which can cause unnecessary discomfort and expenses to fix.

 Gum Disease: Gum disease begins when bacteria in your mouth form into plaque.
 The beginning stage of gum disease is called gingivitis which can lead to a more serious form of gum disease called periodontitis.
 Gum disease can lead to other serious illnesses.
 However, gum disease is completely preventable with proper oral hygiene.
 Proper oral hygiene is easiest when your teeth are straight.